 Beer Patrol Wagon – This was not a wagon but actually a Beer Delivery Cart with revolving frames for kegs that was popularized in Cincinnati, Ohio.

 Berlin – Called in French Berline and in German Berlin.
 The Berlin was a member of the Coach family.
 Derived in 1770 “from Berlin, the capital city of Prussia, whence they were introduced.”
 It flourished during the 1700s.
 It also marked an important era in the mechanical development of the Coach.
 It had a double perch and thorough braces and belonged to the period of gaudy ornamentation, when coaches were elaborately carved and gilded.
 In the 1800s, it was vaguely used to apply to a full-paneled Coach.
-This was also the type of coach that Louis XVI and his family used in their flight to Varennes.
+This was also the type of coach that Louis XVI, Marie Antoinette, and their family used in their flight to Varennes.

 Berlinet or Berlinette – A smaller version of the Berlin.